 So on June 12, 1939, the small town of Cooperstown was flooded with 15,000 spectators for the museum’s grand opening.
 They were joined by 32 major league baseball players would play an exhibition game after the ceremony.
 Among those present were 11 honorees and nine eventual Hall of Famers that were still playing the game.
 Four of the first five honorees were there – Ty Cobb, Babe Ruth, Honus Wagner, and Walter Johnson.
 For many people present, this was their first time seeing some of these players.

 The museum’s opening was a national event.
 All major league ballparks closed for the day and the festivities were broadcast nationally over the radio.
 The induction ceremony and speeches were very short.
 After that 32 players (two from each of the 16 major league teams) marched down Main Street to Doubleday Field for a special exhibition game.
-Honus Wagner and Eddie Collins chose teams and soon Mel Ott was catching with Charlie Cehringer while Dizzy Dean and Lefty Grove tossed the ball back and forth.
-Then Babe Ruth brought on huge cheers from the crown when he pinch-hit, though it was a foul pop out.
+Honus Wagner and Eddie Collins chose teams and soon Mel Ott was catching with Charlie Gehringer while Dizzy Dean and Lefty Grove tossed the ball back and forth.
+Then Babe Ruth brought on huge cheers from the crowd when he pinch-hit, though it was a foul pop out.
 Wagner’s team won 4 to 2.

 In the years since, the Baseball Hall of Fame, often referred to as simply Cooperstown, has become the home of baseball.
 Over the years, more than 300 people have been inducted, with honorees joining every year.